Azure/batch-shipyard/docs/69-batch-shipyard-slurm.md

 compute node orchestration and management.

 ## Major Features
-* Simple and automated Slurm cluster creation
+* Simple and automated Slurm cluster deployment and management including support for on-demand suspend and restart of cluster resources
 * Automatic HA support of Slurm controllers and the ability to create multiple login nodes
-* Ability to specify arbitrary elastic partitions which may be comprised of a non-hetergeneous mixture of Batch pools
+* Ability to specify arbitrary elastic partitions which may be comprised of a hetergeneous mixture of Batch pools
 * Automatic linking of shared file systems (RemoteFS clusters) between all Slurm resources
 * Support for concurrent dedicated and low priority compute nodes within